tu-team/2/doc/analysis/coping.md

 Lazarus "notes the connection between his idea of 'defensive reappraisals' or cognitive coping and Freud's concept of 'ego-defenses'",[10] coping strategies thus overlapping with a person's defense mechanisms.

+Hormones also play a part in stress management.
+Cortisol, a stress hormone, was found to be elevated in males during stressful situations.
+In females, however, cortisol levels were decreased in stressful situations, and instead, an increase in limbic activity was discovered.
+Many researchers believe that these results underlie the reasons why men administer a fight-or-flight reaction to stress; whereas, females have a tend-and-befriend reaction.[40]